X

 One safety tip which we would like to give you here is to not try using a brad nailer too close to the end of the boards.
 This may result in splitting, so one should use this machine to attach the surfaces leaving a good margin near all the edges.

 Also, try making sure that there are no knots in the wooden piece as the nails can easily bend if they come upon a knot.
-This can lead to chipping of a side of the wood.
+This can lead to the chipping of a side of the wood.

 Now that you know everything about a brad nailer, it is time to try using it for yourself.
 For any additional help, follow one of the numerous tutorial videos available.
 Let us know about your experience in the comments section below.